-Although the specific MREL Requirements may vary depending on the specific characteristics of the relevant entity and the resolution process, BRRD II and CRR II introduce a relevant change for complying with MREL which as the date of this Offering Memorandum includes two different ratios: (i) a risk ratio (percentage of total RWAs of the resolution entity -MREL-RWA) and (ii) a non-risk ratio (percentage of the resolution entity's total exposure measure) calculated in each case in accordance with CRR (MREL-LRE).
+Although the specific MREL Requirements may vary depending on the specific characteristics of the relevant entity and the resolution process, BRRD II and CRR II introduced a relevant change for complying with MREL which includes two different ratios: (i) a risk ratio (percentage of total RWAs of the resolution entity, or MREL-RWA) and (ii) a non-risk ratio (percentage of the resolution entity's total exposure measure) calculated in each case in accordance with CRR (MREL-LRE).
 Entities should meet simultaneously the levels resulting from the two measurements on a consolidated basis.